cac-t-u-s/cac-t-u-s.github.io/pages/sound-libs.md

 ## Sound analysis using SuperVP and pm2

-SuperVP and pm2 are two signal analysis and processing kernels developed at [IRCAM](https://www.ircam.fr), respectively based of short-term Fourier transform ("sonagram") and sinusoidal models ("partials").
-They were notably used as sound processing engines of the [AudioScultp](https://forum.ircam.fr/projects/detail/audiosculpt/) software.
+SuperVP and pm2 are two signal analysis and processing kernels developed at [IRCAM](https://www.ircam.fr), respectively based of short-term Fourier transform ("sonogram") and sinusoidal models ("partials").
+They were notably used as sound processing engines of the [AudioSculpt](https://forum.ircam.fr/projects/detail/audiosculpt/) software.

 The libraries **[OM-SuperVP](https://github.com/openmusic-project/om-supervp)** and **[OM-pm2](https://github.com/openmusic-project/om-pm2)** for OpenMusic are compatible with OM#.
 They both require an [IRCAM Forum subscription](https://www.ircam.fr/innovations/abonnements-du-forum/) to unlock the included sound processing engines.